AdobeDocs/experience-manager-forms-cloud-service.en/help/lazy-loading-adaptive-forms.md

    ![Lazy loading field in sidebar](assets/enable-lazy-loading.png)

-   The value is now marked as global and will be available for use in scripts even when the containing fragment is unloaded.
+   The value is now marked as global and is available for use in scripts even when the containing fragment is unloaded.

 ## Considerations and best practices for configuring lazy loading {#considerations-and-best-practices-for-configuring-lazy-loading}